Drizin/CodegenCS/src/CodegenCS/README.md

 By default each indent level will be 4 spaces, which means that `public class ...` will be indented with 4 spaces, and `public {type} {propertyName} { get; set; }` will be indented with 8 spaces.

-## IDisposable Helpers for Writing Indented Blocks concisely (but yet manually using Fluent API)
+## Explicit Indented Blocks using "With" IDisposable Helpers
+(Not recommended - prefer using implicit indent control)

+In the previous example the curly braces and indentation were manually controlled.
+But CodegenTextWriter has some `With*()` helpers that can automatically handle that for us:
-We just define what's written before the block starts, and the helper (e.g. `WithCBlock()`) will automatically handle the indentation, the curly braces around the indented block and line-breaks.
-IDisposable context is used to automatically close the blocks (decrease indent, close braces).
+We just define what should be written before the block starts and the helper will automatically write the curly braces, the line break, will increase indentation, and when the block ends (IDisposable is disposed) it adds linebreak (if missing), decreases indentation, and write the closing curly braces.
+The result is much cleaner than previous example:

 ```cs
 var w = new CodegenTextWriter();